-Rio Vista Behavioral Health helps active-duty military members, veterans, and first responders who are struggling with mental health and substance use disorders build a strong foundation for a better life.
+Rio Vista Behavioral Health helps first responders, active-duty military members, and veterans who are struggling with mental health and substance use disorders build a strong foundation for a better life.
 Our S.T.A.R.
 Program (Support, Treatment, Action, Recovery) provides service members with compassionate care and therapeutic healing so that they can forge a path forward toward long-term health and happiness.

 Learn how the S.T.A.R.
-Program at Rio Vista Behavioral Health in El Paso, TX, serves the unique needs of military members, veterans, and first responders
+Program at Rio Vista Behavioral Health in El Paso, TX, serves the unique needs of first responders, military members, and veterans

 Serving in the military or on the front lines of a crisis is a noble and rewarding pursuit.
 These individuals often demonstrate an extraordinary sense of bravery and devotion to keep their fellow Americans safe, leading to feelings of pride, purpose, and integrity.

-Unfortunately, service members and public servants are often at greater risk for experiencing signs and symptoms of mental health concerns, such as posttraumatic stress disorder (PTSD), and substance use disorders, such as an addiction to alcohol or other drugs.
+Unfortunately, service members and public servants, including police officers and firefighters, are often at greater risk for experiencing signs and symptoms of mental health concerns, such as posttraumatic stress disorder (PTSD), and substance use disorders, such as an addiction to alcohol or other drugs.
 Some of the other more common conditions we treat within our S.T.A.R.
 Program (Support, Treatment, Action, Recovery) include:

 - Adjustment disorders

 - Psychotic disorders

 Coming face to face with reminders of physical and emotional distress and traumatic experiences can cause intense anxiety and stress, even years after the fact.
 The effects of these encounters can lead to serious negative consequences over time if left untreated.